isauraAlmar/Personal/README.md

 Elassandra is a fork of Elasticsearch modified to run as a plugin for Apache Cassandra in a scalable and resilient peer-to-peer architecture.
 Elasticsearch code is embedded in Cassanda nodes providing advanced search features on Cassandra tables and Cassandra serve as an Elasticsearch data and configuration store.

 ![alt text](https://github.com/isauraAlmar/Personal/blob/master/elassandraarchitecture.jpg)

 ##### History
 ##### Characteristics
 ##### Why Elassandra

+An Elasticsearch index is mapped to a cassandra keyspace, and a document type to a cassandra table.

 ###### Benefits of Elassandra